Our Commitment to Diversity & Equity

 Peer Advisors share advice on the application process, provide feedback on Statement of Purpose and UCLA Diversity Fellowship essays, and answer general questions about Luskin and the public policy field.
 We gladly provide our services to ALL who are interested and highly encourage individuals from underrepresented backgrounds (students of color, LGBTQ-identifying, low-income, different abilities, etc.) to reach out to our team.

-For more information about PPDE’s Peer Application Program and to register, please click here.
+For more information about PPDE’s Peer Application Program and to register, please go to our admissions page.
 Please note that PPDE will start accepting program registrations beginning in October 2020.

 Diversities, Disparities, & Difference (D3)

 The Diversity, Disparities, and Difference (D3) Initiative at UCLA Luskin launched in 2014 by former Dean Franklin D. Gilliam, Jr. as part of UCLA’s effort to build a more equitable environment on campus.
 The D3 Initiative aims to create a cohesive strategy to bridge differences, understand our diverse society, and confront disparities in the field of public affairs.

 - Enhance student admissions and faculty searches by championing more diverse applicant pools;

 - Institutionalize programming that offers a critical understanding of social inequity while establishing connections with the greater community;

 - Strengthen student collaboration and cohort interaction for a more inclusive school climate.

 View D3’s programs, fellowships, and opportunities here.